-The organisers of the London 2012 set out to deliver the most accessible Olympic and Paralympics Games in history.
-AbilityNet consultants worked with LOCOG's New Media team and an extensive network of suppliers to make sure that promise was fulfilled across every digital channel.
+The organisers of the London 2012 event set out to deliver the most accessible Olympic and Paralympics Games in history.
+AbilityNet consultants worked with the London Organising Committee of the Olympic and Paralympic Games' (LOCOG) new media team and an extensive network of suppliers to make sure their objective was fulfilled across every digital channel.
 That included the main websites, ticketing systems, apps, journey planners and much more.

-- Our advice at start up phase ensured accessible foundations for every project
+- Our advice at the start-up phase ensured accessible foundations for every project

 - We provided a rolling programme of testing during development

-- Our support and training ensured that key suppliers met LOCOG's requirements
+- Our support and training ensured key suppliers met LOCOG's requirements

 How we worked

 Meera Pankhania, was AbilityNet's Head of Accessibility Services at the time and describes the satisfaction of delivering such a high profile project to such exacting standards:

 "This was a huge piece of work and everyone felt the pressure of the deadlines and the attention that such a high profile project brings.
 What made it work was that we built a great relationship with the key people at LOCOG - they showed the commitment to the highest standards of accessibility and we responded by delivering a huge range of specialist advice and support."